 One of the major front runners of the New French Extremity movement, Martyrs is an interesting kind of revenge film in that you’re not totally sure who or what to believe at first.
 It’s also fascinating in being a movie that begins life as a revenge story before unraveling into something much deeper and more horrific.

 Another major player in the New French Extremity wave, High Tension (aka Haute Tension) is a throwback to the early ‘70s horrors like Wes Craven’s Last House on the Left.
-It’s a very loose take on a revenge story as she’s avenging the family of her close friend she’s actually in love with, and also because she’s actually—spoiler alert for a thirteen year old movie—the killer.
+It’s a very loose take on a revenge story as she’s avenging the family of her close friend she’s actually in love with, and also because she’s actually—spoiler alert—the killer.

 A mix of revenge/psychological horror/action, this South Korean effort kind of has it all.
-This one was a Netflix mainstay for awhile.
-It’s not on there anymore, but it’s definitely a must when talking about how revenge is viewed around the world.
+This flick is definitely a must when talking about how revenge is viewed around the world.
 Korean horror in general is something you can rarely go wrong with.

 Take this other Korean horror, for example, from amazing director Park Chan-wook, who also gave us Oldboy and the excellent American movie Stoker.
 This is the first in the director’s vengeance trilogy, followed by Oldboy and Sympathy for Lady Vengeance.
 It’s about a man named Ryu and a bloody trail of vengeance that all starts with him trying to raise money for his sister’s kidney transplant.